GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

     You can add a regular cron that runs every 5 mins at all nodes like this :

-    ```
+    ```bash

     */5 * * * * csync2 -x

     ```
-    or for a more complex add syncronized crons that run in almost a continuous enviorment i.e the first node starts syncing one minuite the other starts the next and so forth.
+    For a more complex add syncronized crons that run in almost a continuous enviorment i.e the first node starts syncing one minuite the other starts the next and so forth.
 At our two nodes situation we would do the following: (**This is a very effective way in syncing data securely.
 However, you must know the size of data being moved and hence program the cron accordingly**)

     **Node 1** “At every 10th minute from 0 through 59.”

-    ```
+    ```bash

     0-59/10 * * * * csync2 -x